circlefin/malachite/CONTRIBUTING.md

 # Contributing to Malachite

-First, thank you for your interest in improving Malachite codebase!
+First, thank you for your interest in improving Malachite!

 There are multiple opportunities to contribute at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.